Embodied resilience

 What is embodied resilience?

-Embodied resilience is a trauma-informed, somatic approach to real-time stress navigation that expands your capacity to navigate the challenging times we’re in without burning out.
+Embodied resilience is a trauma-informed, somatic approach to real-time stress navigation that expands people’s capacity to navigate the challenging times we are in without collapsing, burning out or turning on each other.

 Resilience is often understood as the individual ability to bounce back from adversity.
 Such an understanding doesn’t recognise that adversity, stress, trauma and oppression are highly unevenly distributed across society.

-Embodied resilience reframes resilience as inherently collective and political.
-It is not about bouncing back from oppression, but bouncing forward together to create a world that includes all of us.
+Embodied resilience reframes resilience as inherently collective and systemic.
+It’s not about becoming better at ‘managing’ stress, but instead focuses on strengthening our collective capacity to create a world that includes all of us.

-It focuses on expanding our inner resources so that we can collectively change the conditions that create our stress, injustice, trauma, burnout or alienation in the first place.
+This approach focuses on expanding our inner resources so that we can collectively change the conditions that create our stress, our burnout, our alienation in the first place.
 Doing so enables more freedom, coherence and connection to ourselves, each other and the world around us.

-Embodied resilience is a multi-modal approach based on the teachings of The Resilience Toolkit and combines the following cognitive and embodied elements:
+Embodied resilience is a multi-modal approach based on The Resilience Toolkit developed by Lumos Transforms and combines the following cognitive and embodied elements:

-• Body-based practices: Simple, portable and adaptable exercises that can be practised anywhere in under 2 minutes.
-They help the body de-escalate its stress response when it’s safe to do so.
+Simple, portable and adaptable exercises that can be practised anywhere and in under 2 minutes to help the body de-escalate its stress response when it’s safe to do so.

-• Systemic frameworks: Designed to enable a more holistic analysis of individual and collective resilience.
-They also help illuminate the connection between the personal embodied practice and collective action.
+Designed to help you put your own experience into a wider systemic context and illuminate the connection between personal embodied practice and collective action.

-• Scientific models: Taken from various disciplines including neuroscience, ethology and psychology.
-They illustrate how stress manifests in the body and how people’s survival responses are shaped by the conditions around them.
+Drawing on models from neuroscience, ethology, psychology to illustrate how stress manifests in the body, mind and emotions and how our survival responses are shaped by the conditions around us.

-• Peer learning: Embodied resilience is an inherently collective approach.
-Learning, reflecting, co-regulating and building community with people who share similar questions is one of its most potent elements, particularly in a hyper-individualist culture.
+Embodied resilience is an inherently collective approach.
+Learning, reflecting, co-regulating and building community with people who share similar questions is one of its most potent elements and an anti-dote to individualism.

-• Trauma-informed facilitation: Trauma often occurs when people have no choice and no witness.
-Agency, care and collaboration are central to the way I have been trained and facilitate.
+Trauma often occurs when people have no choice and no witness.
+Agency, care and collaboration are central to the way I have been trained.
 Everything we do is invitational, so you can choose what works for you and let go what doesn’t.

 Photo of a person in a grey raincoat with their back facing the camera standing on a ferry and looking out over the sea with mountains visible on the horizon, a cloudy sky above and two seagulls flying overhead